 It’s that time of year again.
 January is coming, and you are ready to push the reset button and stop all of your bad habits.
-For the past few years, the No. 1 and No. 2 New Year’s resolutions have been to get fit and healthy and lose weight, but only 8 percent of people felt they kept those resolutions.
+For the past few years, the number 1 and number 2 New Year’s resolutions have been to get fit and healthy and lose weight, but only 8 percent of people felt they kept those resolutions.

 Reaching Your Health Improvement Goals